USWNT keeps its unbeaten streak alive, cruising to a 2-0 victory over France

 There were also lingering memories of a humbling setback in this same French venue of Le Havre in January 2019, the last time the top-ranked Americans tasted defeat.

 And above all else, there was the need to continue fine-tuning operations in pursuit of a fifth Olympic gold medal this summer in Tokyo.
-It was the reason Coach Vlatko Andonovski took his squad to Europe to face top-five teams and cast aside experiments Tuesday in favor a well-seasoned starting lineup.
+It was the reason Coach Vlatko Andonovski took his squad to Europe to face top-five teams and cast aside experimental starters Tuesday in favor a well-seasoned starting lineup.

-Looking every bit like the Olympic favorite, the United States was comfortable and controlling from the start against third-ranked but understaffed Les Bleues.
+Looking every bit like the Olympic favorite, the United States was comfortable and in control from the start against third-ranked but understaffed Les Bleues.

+“This team is the best when they are getting tested,” said Andonovski, whose 16-game winning streak to begin his tenure ended Saturday in the Stockholm suburbs with a 1-1 draw to Sweden.
+“This was a great test for us, to see how quick we can bounce back from some of the things we didn’t do well.”

 By the 19th minute, it was 2-0 on goals by Rapinoe and Alex Morgan.
 Composure ruled the rest of the day as the Americans extended their undefeated run to 39 matches, their longest since a 43-game march between 2012 and 2014.
 The program record is 51 from 2004 to 2007.